becash143/Assignment-GrepSr/README.md

       restartPolicy: OnFailure

 ```

-b) Adding more worker node to the Kubernetes Cluster.
+ii) Adding more worker node to the Kubernetes Cluster.
-c) Monitoring Container Logs Using ELK/EFK stack and Monitoring Container Metrics with Prometheus and Grafana
+iii) Monitoring Container Logs Using ELK/EFK stack and Monitoring Container Metrics with Prometheus and Grafana
 ```C#
 cd ./ELK-Monitoring